Fruto Proibido: Background

-Rita Lee's music career rose during the tropicália movement as the vocalist of the band Os Mutantes, formed in 1966, which included members such as bassist and vocalist Arnaldo Baptista, with whom she also developed a romantic relationship.
+Rita Lee's music career rose during the tropicália movement as the vocalist of the Os Mutantes band formed in 1966, which included bassist and vocalist Arnaldo Baptista with whom she also developed a romantic relationship.
 Alongside the group, Lee released two solo albums: Build Up (1970) and Hoje É o Primeiro Dia do Resto da Sua Vida (1972).
 This occurred because executives at Philips Records, the band's label, did not want to invest in two Os Mutantes albums in a single year, opting instead to focus on Lee's charisma as a solo artist.
-In 1972, her marriage to Baptista ended.
-Tensions between the two manifested not only as a couple separating but also as collaborators with musical differences.
+In 1972, her marriage to Baptista ended, which together with creative differences manifested tension.
 Baptista and his brother, Sérgio Dias, believed the band should adopt a new aesthetic, moving toward progressive rock influenced by bands like Yes and Emerson, Lake & Palmer.
-In Rita Lee: uma autobiografia [Rita Lee: an autobiography], Lee claims she was a victim of this ambition: "I arrive at rehearsal and find a tense/dense atmosphere.
-Finally, Arnaldo breaks the ice, takes the floor, and informs me—not in these exact words, but the meaning was the same—that at this funeral, the deceased was me.
-'We've decided that from now on, you're out of Os Mutantes because we've chosen to follow a progressive-virtuoso direction, and you don't have the caliber as an instrumentalist.' " Her departure from the group has been the subject of conflicting accounts over the years, with some claiming she left voluntarily.
-However, in 2007, Baptista admitted to Whiplash.net: "I kicked Rita out of Os Mutantes.
-She was a banana!"
-In other interviews, Baptista explained the banana reference was tied to the band Yes: "Because I thought Rita was a bit 'banana', very 'for English eyes', so sometimes I prefer what's more Led Zeppelin and not Yes, like Rita was".
+According to Rita Lee: uma autobiografia [Rita Lee: an autobiography], the band ultimately kicked her out with Baptista announcing their decision: "We've decided that from now on, you're out of Os Mutantes because we've chosen to follow a progressive-virtuoso direction, and you don't have the caliber as an instrumentalist".
+Her departure from the group has been described inconsistently, with later interviews suggesting it was not voluntary.

 "The group broke up for several reasons.
 Gil and Caetano had been exiled.
 Our gurus were gone.
 I suggested we make our own sound.
 After all, they had taught us everything—how to compose in Portuguese, arrange, and sing about Brazil.
 But the band decided to go in another direction.
 They chose to make progressive music like Yes, Emerson, Lake & Palmer. [...]
 Then suddenly, they invited me to leave Os Mutantes.
 With me, I think the humor left too."

 — —Lee on her departure from Os Mutantes.